OfficeDev/O365-Windows-Start/README.md

    4. After you're signed in, you will see a list of all the services.
 Initially, no permissions will be selected, as the app is not registered to consume any services yet.
    5. To register for the services used in this sample, choose the following permissions:
-	- (Calendar) – Have full access to users’ calendar
-	- (My Files) – Edit or delete users’ files and Read users’ files
-	- (Users and Groups) – Read and write directory data, Read directory data, and Enable sign-on and read users’ profiles (preview)
+	- (Calendar) – Have full access to users’ calendar -(Contacts) - Have full access to users' contacts -(Users and Groups) – Enable sign-on and read users' profiles
    6. After clicking OK in the Services Manager dialog box, assemblies for connecting to Office 365 REST APIs will be added to your project.
-Note: After adding the connected service, three sample files are added to the solution: CalendarApiSample.cs and MyFilesApiSample.cs, and ActiveDirectoryApiSample.cs.
-You may delete these files from the solution as there are no dependencies on these code files in this app.

 ## Build ##